emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 - admin - this role gives unlimited permissions to administer/manage the application
 - alert - a role for users who want to see the Alert module
-- kibana - a role for users who want to see the application GUI
 - Intelligence - a role for users who are to see the Intelligence moduleObject access permissions (Objects permissions)

 In the User Manager tab, we can parameterize access to the newly